At this point, we’ve covered how to create both dynamic arrays using std::vector

 void SomeFunc(int Array[], std::size_t Length);

-We still can’t use a range-based for loop, but at least we now have the information we need to create a standard for
+We still can’t directly use a range-based for loop, but at least we now have the information we need to create a standard for

 loop: